ℹ️ Privately connect from Cloudflare to other clouds

 And now all of your traffic is transiting Cloudflare.

 Your boundary is secure.
 You can keep getting that money with that government contract and everything becomes easier because instead of having to worry about, oh, I've got my direct link connected to my data center and I've got my MPLS connected to these things and all that stuff, it's all Cloudflare.

 It's Cloudflare all the way down and makes it very simple and very easy to connect.

 And that's the beauty and the value of CloudCNI.

 That sounds fantastic.
-So it gives you the ability to connect your private instances living in IBM Cloud or AWS or wherever into another private instance, which is living on Cloudflare and sort of tying these two worlds together.
+So, it gives you the ability to connect your private instance that's living in IBM Cloud or AWS or into another private instance, which is living on Cloudflare and tying these two worlds together.

 That's one good reason for wanting to have this private connectivity.

 What are some other reasons why customers would want to have private connectivity?

 Well, government contracts are basically a forcing function of a lot of compliance requirements that a lot of companies have.

 Distrust of the public Internet and private resources going over public links is generally bad.